 Here are the results of the tests in comparison with the Roborock S5 Max and S6 Pure.

 The S6 Pure is almost at par with the S5 Max when it comes to airflow.
 It has the same figure in the balanced and turbo setting, with slightly more airflow in the max setting.

-You can see this airflow in action as it was able to pick up 100% of sand on hard floors in two tests.
+You can see this airflow in action as it could pick up 100% of sand on hard floors in two tests.

 How noisy is the S6 Pure?

 To measure noise levels, I used a sound meter a few feet away from the robot.